SumonPaul18/OpenStack/manually/install-openstack-manually-1.md

     ```bash
     sudo mysql -u root -p
     CREATE DATABASE glance;
-    GRANT ALL PRIVILEGES ON glance.* TO 'glance'@'localhost' IDENTIFIED BY 'GLANCE_DBPASS';
+    GRANT ALL PRIVILEGES ON glance.* TO 'glance'@'localhost' IDENTIFIED BY 'openstack#123';
-    GRANT ALL PRIVILEGES ON glance.* TO 'glance'@'%' IDENTIFIED BY 'GLANCE_DBPASS';
+    GRANT ALL PRIVILEGES ON glance.* TO 'glance'@'%' IDENTIFIED BY 'openstack#123';
     FLUSH PRIVILEGES;
     EXIT;
     ```